 Understanding the implications of QSH insulators extends beyond fundamental physics, venturing into the realm of practical applications in electronics and spintronics.
 The chiral nature of the edge states in QSH insulators offers the tantalizing prospect of dissipationless spin transport, holding promise for the development of efficient spin logic and memory devices that harness the spin degrees of freedom of electrons~\cite{Pesin2012,PhysRevB.82.045122,Jansen2012,Manchon2015}.
 Moreover, the intricate interplay between the topological and electronic properties of these materials underpins their potential for realizing topologically protected quantum computation and information processing~\cite{KITAEV20032,RevModPhys.80.1083}.
 Recent theoretical advances have further underscored the potential of QSH insulators in redefining the limits of electronic and spin-based functionalities.
 The proposals for utilizing edge states in QSH insulators have opened up new avenues for achieving dissipationless spin transport and laying the groundwork for advancements in spin-based information processing and quantum computing~\cite{PhysRevLett.115.126803,PhysRevLett.102.256803}.
 The foundations set forth by the theoretical models have not only provided a roadmap for understanding the fundamental behavior of QSH insulators but also set the stage for exploring their transformative implications~\cite{PhysRevLett.106.106802,Zhang2009}.
 Amid these developments, the experimental realization of the quantum spin Hall effect and the identification of materials exhibiting topologically nontrivial electronic states have paved the way for exploring unique opportunities for harnessing their extraordinary properties~\cite{Xu2012,PhysRevLett.113.137201}.
 The ensuing synthesis of theory and experiment has propelled the field of topological electronics into a realm of unprecedented promise and potential.

-Large Rashba spin splitting is found in materials formed by heavy elements with strong intrinsic SOC such as Bi, Pb, and W, among others~\cite{PhysRevLett.97.146803,PhysRevLett.104.066802,Yuan2013,PhysRevLett.101.266802} .
-To date, several types of QSHIs have been reported, and recently it proposed a honeycomb noncentrosymmetric QSHIs consisting of IV, V, and VII elements and Rashba-like SOC and unconventional spin texture.~\cite{PhysRevB.94.041302}